 Microsoft OneDrive is Microsoft’s service, which offers 5GB of free storage space.

 Apple iCloud is Apple’s cloud storage available for Apple users only.
 With its 5GB of free storage you can sync any types of files: images, videos, music or documents.

 Dropbox offers users 2GB of free storage and can be upgraded to 500GB or 1TB.

-FileWhopper offers a free file transfer up to 5GB.
-In case you need to transfer a bigger file, the price is calculated based on its size.
+FileWhopper offers file transfer with no size limits.
+The price is calculated based on its size.
 This is not an option to store or back up your files, but it works great for a quick transfer to another person.